 Driving with less than a quarter of a tank on a regular basis can cause your fuel pump to become clogged.
 Regularly changing your fuel filters and keeping your tank filled up are the best, and easiest, ways to avoid needing repairs.

-If you’re in the market for a new car, visit V12 for a comprehensive selection of used cars at great prices.
+If you’re in the market for a new car, visit V12 for a comprehensive used automobile selection at great prices.